projectcalico/calico/security/adopt-zero-trust.md

     a.
 Process the flow logs to determine the set of flows.
     b.
 Review the logged flows and add rules for each expected flow.
 1. Use Tigera Secure Enterprise Edition for policy, and put it into logging-only mode.
     a.
-In this mode “denied” connections are logged instead of dropped.
+In this mode "denied" connections are logged instead of dropped.
     b.
-Review the “denied” logs and add rules for each expected flow.
+Review the "denied" logs and add rules for each expected flow.

 When determining flows from a running application instance, be sure to review each rule you add with application developers to determine if it is legitimate and expected.
 The last thing you want is for a breach-in-progress to be enshrined as expected flows in policy!